Sbonsor/LoKi/README.md

 ### Output
 - psi, dpsi_dr, rhat : dimensionless escape energy, it's gradient, and radius all in dimensionless units.
+- rt: Truncation radius where psi=0 in dimensionless units.
-- density, pressure: density and pressure in dimensionless units.
+- rho_hat, P_hat: density and pressure in dimensionless units.
+- U_r,M_r,K_r: radial profiles of potential energy, mass, and kinetic energy in dimensionless units.
+- U_hat,M_hat,K_hat: Total potential energy, mass, and kinetic energy in dimensionless units.
 - If scale == True:
-  - a, A, E_0 : Dimensional constants required for scaling to Hénon units.
+  - a, A, E_0: Dimensional constants required for scaling to Hénon units.
+  - Ae,r_k,A_hat: Useful combinations of the above.
 - If project == True:
   - d, proj_density, proj_pressure : projected radius, density, and pressure in dimensionless units.
 - If asymptotics == True: